parse-community/blog/_posts/2021-01-30-Writing-Better-Code-Cloud-Code-with-Parse-Server-Example.md

 Great, now you can be assured that your Parse Server's Cloud Code is working as expected, and is clean as it can be.

-If you want to go one step further, you can use GitHub actions to check your codes' linting and tests prior to commit.
+If you want to go one step further, you can use [GitHub Actions](https://github.com/features/actions) or another CI platform to check your codes' linting and tests prior to commit.

-You'll have to create a fork of the Parse Server example repo though - we recommend creating it privately so that your data is protected.
+You'll have to create a clone the Parse Server example repo though - we recommend creating it privately so that your data is protected.

 The script that GitHub uses to check your Parse Server is located at `.github/workflows/ci.yml`.
 You can also create other commands here, such as packaging up and deploying to your production server.
 Be sure to use GitHub secrets for any sensitive keys!